Shared property contents insurance- all you need to know

 Things to look out for when buying shared contents insurance:

 - Does it include accidental damage?
 Accidental damage refers to unexpected and unintended damage or breakage.
 Read more about what it is here.
 We know accidents happen- that's life!
-We include accidental damage in our policies as standard.
+We include accidental damage Urban Jungle Contents only policy as standard.

 - Do you need a lock on your door for shared property insurance?
 A lot of insurance providers will ask you to have a lock on your door to cover your possessions.
 We know sometimes this is just not possible so Urban Jungle does not require you to have a lock on your individual room if you live in a shared flat or house but cover will not apply to theft if there are no signs of forcible entry.